 - If you have any questions please call (812) 855-7313 or send an email to Kelly Rollins at email@example.com.

 The Student Academic Center employs undergraduate Teaching Interns (TIs) every semester.
 Interns are able to work multiple semesters consecutively, provided they continue to meet the criteria for the program.
 Applications are accepted at any time.

 Interns work in a variety of programs at the SAC designed to assist other undergraduates.
-Some interns work with the more difficult courses on campus (such as Microenconomics, Finite Mathematics, and others) and lead PASS study sessions.
+Some interns work with the more difficult courses on campus (such as Finite Mathematics, Intro to Chemistry, etc.) and lead PASS study sessions.
 Others work in coaching courses such as EDUC-X156 “College and Lifelong Learning” and meet one-on-one with students who need a helping hand.
 All interns meet in weekly training meetings, get feedback on their impact, and learn valuable interpersonal and leadership skills.
 An intern will discuss with the Teaching Intern Director, Andrew Koke, to determine which internship opportunities are the best fit for the intern.